-Can be behind closed doors Options Development and Appraisal - through invitation only, but should The How? involve Co-design There are 3 essential components to solution development and appraisal: Collaboration · Establishing the criteria by which you will decide on the viability of Partnership options - these should be development from involvement of patients. members of the public and their representatives.
-See previous section. · Weighting - are some criteria considered more important than others?
+Options Development and Appraisal - The How?
+There are 3 essential components to solution development and appraisal: Establishing the criteria by which you will decide on the viability of options - these should be development from involvement of patients, members of the public and their representatives.
+See previous section.
+Weighting - are some criteria considered more important than others?
 Final scoring/decision on each option.

-At the end of this stage This process will turn your long list of solutions, into a shorter, revise your Equalities Impact viable list of options Assessment (EIA) prior to starting
+This process will turn your long list of solutions, into a shorter, viable list of options